-Wall Street backs off European corporate lending to focus on America: sources
+Wall Street curtails corporate lending in Europe to put America first: sources

-FRANKFURT/LONDON/PARIS (Reuters) - U.S. investment banks are shrinking lending activity in Europe as the pandemic forces them to focus on home, allowing BNP Paribas and other European lenders to fill the gaps and grab market share, sources familiar with the matter told Reuters.
+FRANKFURT/LONDON/PARIS (Reuters) - U.S. investment banks are shrinking lending activity in Europe as the coronavirus crisis forces them to retreat home, allowing BNP Paribas and other European lenders to fill the funding gaps and grab market share, seven sources told Reuters.

-Facing unprecedented demand for loans, and under pressure to support their local economy, the likes of Bank of America (BAC.N) and JPMorgan (JPM.N) have taken a more cautious approach on Europe, the seven sources said, speaking on condition of anonymity as the matter is confidential.
+Facing unprecedented demand for loans, and under pressure to support their local economy, the likes of Bank of America (BAC.N) and JPMorgan (JPM.N) have taken a more cautious approach on Europe, the sources said, speaking on condition of anonymity.

-Goldman Sachs (GS.N), Morgan Stanley (MS.N) and Citigroup (C.N) have also become more risk-averse in taking lending decisions in Europe as they fret over a wave of potential loan defaults in the months ahead, the sources added.
+Goldman Sachs (GS.N), Morgan Stanley (MS.N) and Citigroup (C.N) have also become more risk-averse in taking lending decisions in Europe as they fret over a wave of potential loan defaults, the sources added.

-With U.S. banks focusing on their home turf, French lender BNP Paribas (BNPP.PA) is using its robust balance sheet to gain market share by increasing lending across the continent, according to the sources and Refinitiv data.
+With U.S. banks focusing on their home turf, France’s BNP Paribas (BNPP.PA) is using its robust balance sheet to gain market share by increasing lending across the continent, according to the sources and Refinitiv data.

-Bank of America, Goldman Sachs, JPMorgan, Morgan Stanley and BNP Paribas all declined to comment.
+Bank of America, JPMorgan, Goldman Sachs, Morgan Stanley, Citigroup and BNP Paribas all declined to comment.

 The U.S. banks remain active on selective deals, however, with Goldman Sachs and Citigroup underwriting a 3.5 billion euro credit facility for Fiat Chrysler (FCHA.MI) in March.